| I was asked the other

 at a local level to rectify matters collectively local actions will have

+global impacts.
 Another important feature of sustainable development is social inclusion;

 local people must be involved in local decision making pertaining to the